-chool researchers have long focused on threats to health, including hazardous substances found in air, water and the workplace.
+School researchers have long focused on threats to health, including hazardous substances found in air, water, and the workplace.
 Their investigations have helped set global standards for protection against environmental contaminants.

-When HSPH was founded, factories and industrial trades were literally poisoning workers, and occupational health had emerged as an urgent concern.
-From its earliest days, HSPH has also helped define the field of industrial hygiene.
+When the School was founded, factories and industrial trades were literally poisoning workers, and occupational health had emerged as an urgent concern.
+From its earliest days, the School has also helped define the field of industrial hygiene.

 Beginning in the 1920s, the School developed effective methods for resuscitating victims of illuminated gas poisoning and electric shock.
-HSPH faculty investigated mercury poisoning in the felt hat industry, and in 1925 took a prescient stance against newly-introduced leaded gasoline.
-The School developed methods for deterring the adverse health effects of dust concentrations in mines, factories and quarries.
+Faculty investigated mercury poisoning in the felt hat industry, and in 1925 took a prescient stance against newly introduced leaded gasoline.
+And the School developed methods for deterring the adverse health effects of dust concentrations in mines, factories, and quarries.

 The School also gained national prominence for investigating radium poisoning among workers who painted luminous watch and clock dials.
-Decades later, HSPH scientists investigated the effects of radioactive fallout from Cold War weapons testing leading to the establishment of maximum permissible standards for all workers exposed to radiation.
+Decades later, scientists at the School investigated the effects of radioactive fallout from Cold War weapons testing, leading to the establishment of maximum permissible standards for all workers exposed to radiation.

 In the 1950s, the School helped establish the connection between environmental exposure to airborne pollutants and subsequent increases in asthma, lung cancer, chronic respiratory disease, and overall death rates.
 Many of these findings served as scientific underpinnings for regulations enacted by the U.S. Environmental Protection Agency (EPA).